MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 [!INCLUDE [temp](../includes/version-all.md)]

+Work item queries are managed queries that you can define, save, and share with others.
+This is in contrast with semantic searches that list work items, but can't be saved or shared.
 Managed queries generate a list of work items based on the filter criteria you provide.
 You can create queries from the web portal or from a supported client, such as Visual Studio Team Explorer and Team Explorer Everywhere.
 Also, you can open a query in [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md) to perform bulk additions and modifications.

 > [!NOTE]
-> To create and manage queries in Visual Studio 2019, you need to [Set the Work Items experience](../work-items/set-work-item-experience-vs.md) to the legacy option.
+> To define queries in Visual Studio 2019, you need to [Set the Work Items experience](../work-items/set-work-item-experience-vs.md) to the legacy option.

 If you find that your queries take too long to return results, review the [Guidance to create high-performing queries](high-performing-queries.md).